kenba/via-httplib/USE.md

     /// register chunk_handler with the http_server
     http_server.chunk_received_event(chunk_handler);

 If an application registers a `chunk_handler` and it receives a chunked request, then it must send an HTTP response to the client when the last chunk of the request is received, **not** in the request handler.
-See: Receiving Chunked Requests: TODO.
+See: `example_http_server.cpp` below.

+For information on chunks see: [Chunked Transfer Encoding](CHUNKS.md)

 ### request\_expect\_continue\_event ###